 - Considered where you want to locate your business?
-Depending on what type of business (u-pick, agritourism, farm stand, etc.) you are considering, this requires: - o Reviewing applicable zoning laws in your area; and, - o investigating whether any environmental permits will be required under Alabama and federal environmental laws. - Looked into the registration and permitting requirements?
+Depending on what type of business (U-pick, agritourism, farm stand, etc.) you are considering, this requires: - reviewing applicable zoning laws in your area; and, - investigating whether any environmental permits will be required under Arkansas and federal environmental laws. - Looked into the registration and permitting requirements?
 Most of the registration steps are relatively simple, but failure to comply can have significant consequences. - Informed yourself about insurance options and costs?
 Insurance (or lack thereof if something goes wrong) can represent a significant cost for a small-scale farmer.
 It should be considered as part of your initial overall business plan and not left as an afterthought.
-KEY CONTACT INFORMATION